To earn the Degree of Bachelor of Arts or the Degree of Bachelor of Science a student must:

 As the Academic Evaluation details student progress towards the completion of graduation requirements, it is very important that students take the time to review their Academic Evaluations as soon as they receive them.
 Any discrepancies on Academic Evaluations should be reported immediately to the Registrar's Office.

-Students who plan to graduate in May, should have all P's (Pending) and C's (Completed) on their evaluations.
+In the Spring semester (the semester immediately prior to graduation), students who plan to graduate should have all P's (Pending) and C's (Completed) on their evaluations.
 Students not planning to graduate in May will find I's (Incomplete) and N's (Not started) in addition to P's and C's on their evaluations.
 Students who have difficulty reading their evaluations should feel free to stop by the Registrar's Office or contact their advisor for help.

-Students who are within two courses/8 credits of meeting the graduation requirements by the end of the spring 2015 semester and wish to participate in Commencement.
+Students who are within two courses/8 credits of meeting the graduation requirements by the end of the spring 2019 semester and wish to participate in Commencement.
 Processing students walk with their class, cross the stage and shake the President's hand, and receive a blank diploma.
 An asterisk (*) denotes Processing Students in the Commencement Program.
-Students wishing to Process at Commencement must submit a plan to the Registrar's Office describing how all outstanding degree requirements will be completed on or before December 12, 2015.
-This plan for completion must be submitted by March 1, 2015.
+Students wishing to Process at Commencement must submit a plan to the Registrar's Office describing how they will complete all outstanding degree requirements by August of 2019.
+This plan for completion must be submitted by March 1, 2019.

-Students who do not meet the criteria for Graduating or Processing as listed above yet feel an affiliation with the graduating class.
+Students who do not meet the criteria for Graduating or Processing as listed above yet feel an affiliation with the graduating class may be eligible to Robe.
 Such students walk into the ceremony with their class and walk out with their class when the ceremony concludes.
 Robing students do not walk across the stage and are not listed in the Commencement Program.
-Students who desire to Robe with their class must meet with Dawn Ellinwood, Vice President of Student Affairs by May 1, 2015.
+Students who desire to Robe with their class must meet with Dawn Ellinwood, Vice President of Student Affairs by May 1, 2019.